 - Study more challenging content at a time of day when you are more alert.

 - Set up a study group and revise with classmates.
-Cloud Campus students can meet via Skype.
+Online students can meet via Skype.

 - Use mind maps (digital or hand written) to explore processes and connections between key concepts.